How We Work

 Grant Seekers

 Third, POC is a private family foundation that does not accept donations from any individual or organization under the Internal Revenue Service Code.
 That means we don’t raise funds to support our work.
-All of our funds come from our foundation.
+All of our funds come from our founder.

 When and How:

 POC provides grant funding to Rhode Island-based organizations that are recognized 501 (C)(3) entities under the Internal Revenue Service code, and that hold a current certificate of good standing from the Rhode Island Secretary of State.
+We do NOT allow the use of fiscal agents.

 Applications for the RI Bar Foundation Scholarship, and for the Brown University Urban Education Fellowship, which are funded by POC, follow guidelines set by the RI Bar Foundation and Brown and each has a unique deadline.
 Information about each, including deadlines for applications can be found on line at ribar.com and brown.edu